Chart Color Schemes

 Wallaroo is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-Wallaroo's dwelling structures, as per the latest Census, comprised 91.9% houses and 8.2% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Non-Metro SA's 93.3% houses and 6.7% other dwellings.
+Wallaroo's dwelling structure, as per the latest Census, consisted of 91.9% houses and 8.2% other dwellings.
+In comparison, Non-Metro SA had 93.3% houses and 6.7% other dwellings.
 Home ownership in Wallaroo stood at 44.9%, with mortgaged dwellings at 23.9% and rented ones at 31.2%.
 The median monthly mortgage repayment was $1,213, higher than Non-Metro SA's average of $1,083.
-Median weekly rent in Wallaroo was $250, compared to Non-Metro SA's $230.
+The median weekly rent in Wallaroo was $250, compared to Non-Metro SA's $230.
 Nationally, Wallaroo's mortgage repayments were lower at $1,213 versus Australia's average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing